Where to buy PS5: all your latest stock updates

 When will the PS5 be back in stock in the UK?

-In short, very soon seems to be the answer with multiple retailers saying more stock is coming this month – we just have no exact date for when that will be yet.
+In short, “very soon” seems to be the answer with multiple retailers saying more stock is coming this month (January 2021) – we just have no exact date for when that will be yet, with all signs pointing towards the end of the month.

 “Everything is sold.
 Absolutely everything is sold,” Head of Sony Interactive Entertainment Jim Ryan said.
 Since then PS5 had tweeted that more stock will come by the end of the year but it as few and far between.